adambard/learnxinyminutes-docs/dart.html.markdown

   - ["Vince Ramces Oliveros", "https://github.com/ram231"]
 ---

-Dart is a newcomer into the realm of programming languages.
+**Dart** is a single threaded, general puprose programming languages.
-It borrows a lot from other mainstream languages, having as a goal not to deviate too much from ~~its JavaScript sibling.
-Like JavaScript, Dart aims for great browser integration.~~
+It borrows a lot from other mainstream languages.
+It supports Streams, Futures(known as Promises in JavaScript), Generics, First-class functions(closures) and static type checking.
+Dart can run in any platform such as Web, CLI,Desktop, Mobile and IoT devices.

-Dart's most controversial feature must be its ~~Optional Typing~~ Static Type safety and [Sound Type checks](https://dart.dev/guides/language/sound-dart).
+Dart's most controversial feature is its ~~Optional Typing~~ Static Type safety and [Sound Type checks](https://dart.dev/guides/language/sound-dart).

 ```dart
 import "dart:collection";